-Single ropes are those that are intended to be used by a single individual .they are designed with a diameter of 10.5 mm and below.
+Single ropes are intended to be used by a single individual .they are designed with a diameter of 10.5 mm and below.
 Note that the thicker the width, the stronger the rope is.
-However, even thin lines with as little as 8.6mm diameter, you can still rappel safely provided that you don’t carry huge loads with you.
-If you are planning to rappel in alpine regions, hard redpoints, or long pitches, then you should go for single ropes of diameter 9.5 and above.
+However, even with thin lines with as little as 8.6mm diameter, you can still rappel safely, provided that you don’t carry huge loads with you.
+If you plan to rappel in alpine regions, hard redpoints, or long pitches, you should go for single ropes of diameter 9.5 and above.

 Designed for alpine climbing, the twin ropes are a good option.
 They have a very thin diameter of about 7.1 mm.
 The thin rope makes them light and easy portability.
 However, their thinnest doesn’t affect their strength whatsoever.
 They come in twin.